Skip to main content

 stk register app-deploy

-The stk register deploy command registers the deployment of an Application in your Workspace for Applications that do not use StackSpot Deploy.
+The stk register app-deploy command registers an Application deployment in your Workspace, used for Applications that do not use StackSpot Runtimes.

 Usage

-This command only works with pipelines, you must have the STK CLI installed in your pipeline.
-Check out the following example using the command within the steps of a pipeline:
+This command is for pipelines only.
+You must have STK CLI installed in your pipeline.
+See the example below for using the command in pipeline steps:

-1. Log in to your Account with the stk login command.
+1. Log in to your Account with stk login.

 .github/workflows/run-cli-commands.yml